ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * What happens if you run `minimesos init` again?
 * What happens if you run `minimesos up` again?
 * Run `minimesos destroy`.
 What does `minimesos info` say?
 And `docker ps`?
+* Go to http://host:4040 to see the Weave Scope UI.
+  * Check that all minimesos containers are running.

 You can use the above commands during the next few exercises to find information about your setup.
 Feel free to experiment, destroy your cluster and make changes to the `minimesosFile`.
 If there are commands you think are missing let us know!

+### Marathon (15 minutes)

+* Go to the Marathon endpoint using the `minimesos` commands you used earlier
+  * Click 'Create'.
+Click the 'Docker container settings' and fill in `nginx` as the Docker image.
+Now click '+Create'.
+* Check if nginx is running by accessing `$MINIMESOS_AGENT:80`
+  * NOTE: In regular Mesos you can click on the task and the link to jump to the nginx endpoint.
+This does not work on minimesos because the nginx container uses a different network stack than Marathon because Marathon runs in a container.
+In a production Mesos cluster Marathon, the Mesos Agent and the containers all use the host's network stack.
+An upcoming feature in Mesos called 'IP Per container' will change this situation but this is not supported yet.
+* Check the Weave Scope UI to check if your nginx container is running
+* Now destroy your container via the UI
+* Now start it again
+* Now scale it up to 3 instances
+* Now scale it down to 1 instance

 ### Frameworks